maxwell6q/neural_networks_deep_learning/README.md

 ## Current Contents
 - `mnist_loader.py` contains functions to load the MNIST dataset
-- `network.py` implements the actual network by the "Network" class
+- `network.py` implements a vanilla mlp by the "Network" class, and training options using SGD and backpropagation
+- `network2.py` implements an improved version of the mlp with different cost functions and regularization mechanisms
-- `test_network.py` loads the dataset and trains the network
+- `test_network.py` loads the dataset, creates a "Network" instance from "network2.py" and trains it

 ## Installation and Usage